 Why, then, did I buy this 28?
 Because it came with a working Canolite D flash, which syncs with several Canonets including the QL17 G-III I still planned to buy.
 I’d been watching them sell for $10-20 by themselves, so it was hard to pass this one up when it came with this Canonet 28 for $12.

 The Canonet 28 was made from 1971 to 1976.
 You’ll see it called the “new” Canonet 28, because Canon made a different camera with the same name in the 1960s.
 It’s 40mm f/2.8 lens has five elements in four groups – not as fast or as fine as the QL17 G-III’s glass, but still many steps up from most other cameras aimed at the casual photographer.
 Its quiet leaf shutter is tied to shutter-priority autoexposure; it meters light through a cadmium sulphide (CdS) meter on the lens barrel.
 It’s powered by a dreaded, banned 625 mercury cell.
 A 625 zinc-air Wein cell offers the same voltage, but they’re pricey and don’t last long.
 I tend to use alkaline 625 cells — the voltage is slightly different, but most negative films have enough latitude to cover it.
 Without the battery, setting manual exposure is limited.
 You can set aperture, but the camera fixes the shutter speed at about 1/60 second, limiting its usefulness.

 My Canonet 28 suffers from a common Canonet affliction: badly deteriorated light seals.
 The camera works right mechanically, though.
 I didn’t have a 625 battery handy, but with my usual why-wait attitude I dropped a couple AA batteries in the Canolite, loaded a roll of Fujicolor 200 into the Canonet, set the aperture at f/8, and went around the house snapping shots hoping for the best.
 I was very surprised that all my photos turned out, with no sign of light leaks.
 Here’s my son at the computer, playing a game.

 This is my bedroom.
-I haven’t bought curtains yet; I keep spending home-decorating money on vintage cameras!
+I haven’t bought curtains yet because I keep spending home-decorating money on vintage cameras!